 IV.3.
 Vice Chair of the Board

-The Vice Chair shall perform all duties and have all the prerogatives set forth for the Chair in the Chair’s absence, incapacity, or retirement from the Board until the Chair resumes office or a successor has been duly elected as provided in IV.1. above.
+The Vice Chair shall perform all duties and have all the prerogatives set forth for the Chair in the Chair’s absence, incapacity, or retirement from the Board until the Chair resumes office or a successor has been duly elected, as provided in IV.1.

-The Secretary of the Board shall sign minutes of the meetings of the Board, resolutions of the Board, proclamations of the Board, and Board-approved legal and financial documents, which require the signature of the Secretary of the Board of Trustees.
+The Secretary to the Board shall sign minutes of the meetings of the Board, resolutions of the Board, proclamations of the Board, and legal and financial documents approved by the Board, that require the signature of the Secretary of the Board.

 The President of the System and the Executive Secretary to the Board shall report directly to the Board.